andrewisen/bim-whale/README.md

 **The BIM Whale** (Swedish: _BIM-valen_) is simple client-side IFC parser built using TypeScript.
 The aim of this project is to:

+> I: Introduce the IFC schema
-> Teach people how to work with IFC
+> II: Teach people how to parse an IFC file

 In more specific terms, the goal of this project is to:

-> Provide a simple and fast IFC parser that people can learn from
+> A: Provide a simple and fast IFC parser
+> B: Provide learning resources (documentation, videos, power points)

 The BIM Whale is **NOT** supposed to be an all singing, all dancing parser.
 Instead, the BIM Whale is only looking to parse information (Property Sets) that we know exists.